ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 ## Introduction

 The construction of the future tense in English is a curious topic.
-Indeed, there have been calls for re-analyzing English future tense (Huddleston 1995).
+Indeed, there have been calls for re-analyzing English future tense (Huddleston, 1995).
 Regardless, expressing occurrences that will happen in the future remains integral to a speaker's linguistic capability.
 To this end, when teaching English as a Second Language, it is essential to construct a curriculum that will allow for the future tense to be expressed by those learning English.
 This project is a corpus-based analysis of the effects of the speaker's proficiency on their preference for how the future tense is constructed.

 ## Background